 Liverpool, England

-Liverpool is a city and metropolitan borough in Merseyside, northwest England.
-It had a population of 486,100 in 2021.
-The city is located on the eastern side of the Mersey Estuary, adjacent to the Irish Sea, and is approximately 178 miles (286 km) from London.
-Liverpool is the fifth largest city in the United Kingdom, and the largest settlement in Merseyside.
-The city forms part of a larger urban region of over 2 million people which extends into the neighbouring counties of Cheshire and Lancashire.
-Liverpool is part of the Liverpool City Region, a combined authority with a population of over 1.5 million.
-Liverpool was established as a borough in 1207 in the county of Lancashire and became a significant town in the late seventeenth century, when the port at nearby Chester began to silt up.
-The Port of Liverpool became heavily involved in the Atlantic slave trade, with the first slave ship departing from the town in 1699.
-The port also imported much of the cotton required by the neighbouring Lancashire textile mills, and became a major departure point for English and Irish emigrants to North America.
-In the 19th century, Liverpool rose to global economic importance at the forefront of the Industrial Revolution and built the first intercity railway, the first non-combustible warehouse system (the Royal Albert Dock), and a pioneering elevated electrical railway; it was granted city status in 1880.
-In common with many British cities, the city entered a period of decline in the mid-20th century, though it experienced unprecedented levels of regeneration after it was selected as the European Capital of Culture in 2008.
-Liverpool's modern economy is diversified.
-The city has a significant influence on sectors such as tourism, culture, maritime, hospitality, healthcare, life sciences, advanced manufacturing, creative, and digital.
-The city contains the second-highest number of national museums, listed buildings, and listed parks in the UK, with only London having more.
-It is often used as a filming location due to its architecture, and was one of the top five cities in the UK most visited by overseas tourists in 2022.
-It is England's only UNESCO City of Music and has produced many notable musical acts, most notably the Beatles, while musicians from the city have released more chart-topping hit singles than anywhere else in the world.
-It has also produced countless actors, artists, poets, and writers.
-In sports, the city is known as the home of Premier League football teams Everton FC and Liverpool FC.
-The city's port was the fourth-largest in the UK in 2020, and numerous shipping and freight lines have headquarters and offices there.
-Residents of Liverpool are often called "Scousers" in reference to scouse, a local stew made popular by sailors in the city, and the name is also applied to the distinct local accent.
-The city has a culturally and ethnically diverse population and historically attracted many immigrants, especially from Ireland, Scandinavia, and Wales.
-It is the home of the earliest black community in the UK, the earliest Chinese community in Europe, and the first mosque in England.
+Liverpool is a port city and metropolitan borough in Merseyside, England.
+It is situated on the eastern side of the Mersey Estuary, near the Irish Sea, 178 miles (286 km) northwest of London.
+It had a population of 496,770 in 2022 and is the administrative, cultural, and economic centre of the Liverpool City Region, a combined authority area with a population of over 1.5 million.
+Established as a borough in Lancashire in 1207, Liverpool became significant in the late 17th century when the Port of Liverpool was heavily involved in the Atlantic slave trade.
+The port also imported cotton for the Lancashire textile mills, and became a major departure point for English and Irish emigrants to North America.
+Liverpool rose to global economic importance at the forefront of the Industrial Revolution in the 19th century and was home to the first intercity railway, the first non-combustible warehouse system (the Royal Albert Dock), and a pioneering elevated electrical railway; it was granted city status in 1880 and was moved from Lancashire to the newly created county of Merseyside in 1974.
+It entered a period of decline in the mid-20th century, which was largely reversed after the European Union selected it as the European Capital of Culture for 2008, reportedly generating over £800 million for the local economy within a year.
+The economy of Liverpool is diverse and encompasses tourism, culture, maritime, hospitality, healthcare, life sciences, advanced manufacturing, creative, and digital sectors.
+The city is home to the UK's second highest number of art galleries, national museums, listed buildings, and parks and open spaces, behind only London.
+It is often used as a filming location due to its architecture and was the fifth most visited UK city by foreign tourists in 2022.
+It has produced numerous musicians, most notably the Beatles, and recording artists from the city have had more UK No. 1 singles than anywhere else in the world.
+It has also produced numerous academics, actors, artists, comedians, filmmakers, poets, scientists, sportspeople, and writers.
+It is the home of Premier League football teams Everton and Liverpool.
+The world's oldest still-operating mainline train station, Liverpool Lime Street, is in the city centre; it is also served by the underground Merseyrail network.
+The city's port was the fourth largest in the UK in 2023, with numerous shipping and freight lines having headquarters and offices there.
+Residents of Liverpool are formally known as Liverpudlians but are more often called Scousers in reference to scouse, a local stew made popular by sailors.
+The city's distinct local accent is also primarily known as Scouse.
+Its cultural and ethnic diversity is the result of attracting immigrants from various areas, particularly Ireland, Scandinavia, and Wales; it is also home to the UK's oldest black community and Europe's oldest Chinese community, as well as the first mosque in England.

 References